-The name of this medicine is PENTASA 500 mg Prolonged Release Tablets.
-Each tablet contains mesalazine 500 mg as the active ingredient.
+The name of this medicine is PENTASA 1 g Prolonged Release Tablets.
+Each tablet contains mesalazine 1 g as the active ingredient.
 Mesalazine belongs to a group of medicines called salicylates.

 PENTASA is used to treat mild to moderate inflammation of the gut caused by conditions called ulcerative colitis or Crohn's disease.
 It can also be used to control these conditions and prevent them from coming back.